 When all goes correctly, you shouldn’t experience a lapse in car insurance.
-If you are honest with your insurer, make payments on time, don’t lose your legal ability to drive and keep your car in good order, then your insurance shouldn’t lapse.
+If you make payments on time and avoid a lapse when switching coverage, you should be able to avoid a coverage lapse.

 Pay premiums on time

 The number one thing your insurer wants to see is that monthly bills are being paid in full and on time.
-Multiple missed payments or making partial payments for too long will lead to the insurer canceling your policy.
-If your policy is too expensive, consider switching to a cheaper company.
+Multiple missed payments or making partial payments for too long will lead to the insurer canceling your policy, which could lead to a coverage lapse if you do not have an active policy elsewhere.

 Rate increases after a lapse

-When a customer experiences a lapse in their auto insurance, it makes car insurance companies wary of them.
+When a customer experiences a lapse in their auto insurance, car insurance companies are wary of them.
 This lapse tells insurers that you have some barrier to completing your end of the contract.
 Namely, making your premium payments on time.
-It also implies that you might drive while uninsured, which is the type of disregard for vehicle laws that insurers see as a red flag of risky driving.
+It also implies that you may drive while uninsured, which is the type of disregard for vehicle laws that insurers see as a red flag of risky driving.

 Cheapest car insurance companies after a lapse

-If you’ve dealt with a lapse in car insurance coverage, then you’ve likely encountered some barriers to getting new auto insurance.
-Many car insurance companies will refuse to work with a customer who has a history of lapsed coverage, as this paints them to the insurance company as a big risk.
-As a result, it can be hard to find a company that will insure you once you’ve experienced such a lapse in your coverage.
-Below is a list of auto insurance providers that offer fewer barriers and better rates to individuals who have had a lapse in their car insurance.
-Many of these companies are those that specialize in high-risk drivers.
+If you’ve dealt with a lapse in car insurance coverage, you’ve likely encountered some barriers to getting new auto insurance.
+As a result, it may be hard to find a company that will insure you once you’ve experienced a lapse in your coverage.
+Below are a few auto insurance providers that may offer coverage for drivers experiencing a lapse.

-- Letting your car insurance lapse can be costly.
+- Letting your car insurance lapse can be costly and risky.

-- There are ways to keep your insurance from lapsing.
+- There are ways to prevent an insurance lapse.

 - Driving without insurance is illegal and expensive.

 It’s not the end of the world if your car insurance coverage lapses, but it isn’t good.
-A lapse in coverage will cost you down the road and make driving your vehicle illegal.
-To avoid such lapses, make sure to pay your premiums on time and ask your insurer about discounts or lesser coverage if those premiums are too steep for your budget.
+A lapse in coverage will cost you and make driving your vehicle illegal.
+To avoid such lapses, pay your premiums on time and ask your insurer about discounts or lesser coverage if those premiums are too steep for your budget.